satansdeer/satansdeer.github.com/content/legacy-posts/magical-mystery-guide-for-async-await-in-javascript/index.md

 Hey there!
 Today we are going to look at __async__ and __await__ keywords that allow you to pause functions execution, and therefore let you write __asynchronous__ code that reads like __synchronous__.

 But first let's go through other ways of dealing with asynchronicity in Javascript.
-You know, just to make you __appreciate__ how async/await allows you to write more readable asynchronous code.
+You know, to make you __appreciate__ how async/await allows you to write more readable asynchronous code.

 ## First We Had Callbacks

 Imagine that we have some __MagicalWorldAPI__, and we need to get a list of quests of the hero of some imaginary world.

-With callbacks it would look somewhat like this.
+With callbacks it would look like this.

 ```js
 getWorld(function(err, world){